chaitanya5/gacha-machine/README.md

 ```

 ### 2. Run the Deployment Script
+Update the solana program address in the `config/shared.json` in the required network and other configurations.
+You can find the program address in the `Anchor.toml` file or in the `program/gacha-machine/src/lib.rs` file.
 The `deploy.ts` script automates the complete setup process:

+After updating the program address in `config/shared.json`, run the deployment script:

 ```bash
 # For mainnet